-A terminal IPython extension that adds Claude Agent SDK powered prompting
+A terminal IPython extension that adds Claude and Codex powered prompting

 Editable install: